This program is part of our new two-year graduate certificate bundles! You may be able to qualify for a three-year post-grad work permit.

 |COWT 51075||Co-op Work term||1|

-In some cases, applicants may be requested to submit a résumé, which includes details of related work experience, and a cover letter, which summarizes their career goals and reasons for wanting to take this program.
+*Applicants who apply with a postsecondary 2-year diploma or work experience will be requested to submit a supplemental admission requirement (submission), which includes details of related work experience, and a cover letter, which summarizes your career goals and reasons for wanting to take this program.
+The Office of the Registrar will update your application in the Sheridan Application Portal to let you know if a submission is required.

 As a graduate of Sheridan's Project Management graduate certificate program, you'll be well equipped to manage projects for employers in your industry.